-Asset Management Plan
+BCP Council Asset Management Plan

-Overview of the Council's assets
+Overview of the Council's Assets

-BCP Council has a wide-ranging portfolio of property assets inherited from the four legacy authorities in 2019.
-As at 31 March 2022 the portfolio was valued at a total of circa £2.07bn.
-This total includes housing (£682.8m attributed to the Housing Revenue Account (HRA)), schools, libraries and community centres, specialist centres providing adult day care and residential care and a range of support for children and young people, administrative and civic buildings, cemeteries & crematoriums, the regional mortuary, public conveniences, and maintenance depots.
+BCP (Bournemouth, Christchurch & Poole) Council has a wide-ranging portfolio of property assets inherited from the four legacy authorities in 2019.

+On 31 March 2022 the portfolio was valued at a total of circa £2.07bn.
+This total includes housing (£682.8m attributed to the Housing Revenue Account (HRA), schools, libraries and community centres, specialist centres providing adult day care and residential care and a range of support for children and young people, administrative and civic buildings, cemeteries & crematoriums, the regional mortuary, public conveniences, and maintenance depots.

-The Council also has heritage assets such as the Russell Cotes Museum, Highcliffe Castle and Upton Country Park; entertainment venues such as the BIC, Pavilion and Poole Lighthouse; sports centres, sports pitches and pavilions; car parks, investment properties, and a range of seafront assets including beach huts and cafes.
+The Council also has heritage assets such as the Russell Cotes Museum, Highcliffe Castle and Upton Country Park; entertainment venues such as the Bournemouth International Centre (BIC), Pavilion and Poole Lighthouse; sports centres, sports pitches, and pavilions; car parks, investment properties, and a range of seafront assets including beach huts and cafes.